AleksejDix/schadcn-themes/src/components/functional/pagination/README.md

 ### CursorPagination

-The `CursorPagination` component implements cursor-based pagination, typically used for API-driven pagination where each "page" has a cursor that points to the next set of results.
+The `CursorPagination` component implements cursor-based pagination, typically used for API-driven pagination.
+See the [CursorPagination README](./cursor/README.md) for details.

 ```tsx
 import { CursorPagination } from "@/components/functional/pagination";